qiskit-community/qiskit-experiments/CONTRIBUTING.md

 * `apidocs/`:  Contains the API docs automatically compiled from module docstrings.
 * `release_notes.html`: Contains the release notes.

+Sometimes Sphinx's caching can get in a bad state.
+First, try running `tox -e docs-clean`, which will remove Sphinx's cache.
+If you are still having issues, try adding `-r` your command, e.g. `tox -e docs -r`. `-r` tells Tox to reinstall the dependencies.
 If you encounter a build error involving `config-inited`, you need to be in the root of the qiskit-experiments git repository then run `git remote add upstream https://github.com/Qiskit/qiskit-experiments` and `git fetch upstream` before building.
-Trying to rebuild docs over a document tree that's changed can also lead to problems;
-in this case, you should delete the `docs/stubs` and `docs/_build` directories before rebuilding.

 There are a few other build options available: